On the cardinality of measures of maximal relative entropy for smooth skew products: Measures of maximal relative entropy on topological Markov shifts

 \begin{definition}[\cite{Quas}] We say that $\mu_1$ and $\mu_2$ are $\nu$-\emph{relatively orthogonal} if

 \end{definition}

 \begin{notation} Given a topological Markov shift $(X,\sigma)$, we denote as $\mathcal A_X$ its alphabet.
-Also, given $\ux\in X$ we denote as $x_i$ its $i$-th coordinate.
-Let $a\in A_X$, we define the $1$-cylinder at coordinate $k$ as $[a]_{k} := \{\ux \in X; x_k = a\}.$ \end{notation}
+Also, given $x\in X$ we denote as $x_i$ its $i$-th coordinate.
+Let $a\in A_X$, we define the $1$-cylinder at coordinate $k$ as $[a]_{k} := \{x \in X; x_k = a\}.$ \end{notation}

-The purpose of this section is to show the following theorem. \begin{theorem} Let $(X,\sigma_X)$ be an irreducible countable topological Markov shift with finite Gurevich topological entropy, $(Y,\sigma_Y)$ an irreducible subshift of finite type and $\pi:X\to Y$ a surjective $1$-block factor map.
+The purpose of this section is to show the following theorem. \begin{theorem} Let $(X,\sigma_X)$ be an irreducible countable topological Markov shift with finite Gurevich topological entropy, $(Y,\sigma_Y)$ an irreducible subshift of finite type and $\pi:X\to Y$ a $1$-block map such that $\nu(\pi(X)) =1$ and $\mathrm{supp}(\nu) = Y$.
 Then, if $\mu_1$ and $\mu_2$ are ergodic measures of maximal $\nu$-relative entropy then $\mu_1$ and $\mu_2$ are $\nu$-relatively orthogonal. \end{theorem}